Alfran007/Operating-System/lab6/ReadMe.md

  ![Time_Slice_Vs_No._Of_Iterations_for_fixed_Threads_-_-_Graph](/uploads/916b25d191060fa56f40c5e7fc3c5c18/Time_Slice_Vs_No._Of_Iterations_for_fixed_Threads_-_-_Graph.png)
  Above graph is for 3 Threads.

+ I derived the formula named **_Alfran's Formula_** which gives the No. of iterations in fixed threads if time slice is known. [(The starting kernel ticks of the main) -
+ (Ticks after the end of last thread )]/Time Slice.
+I get this by  observing the changes of threads execution with time slice as shown in below snapshots.

  I counted the numbers of iterations for each time slice by keeping the number of threads fixed.

  _Graph 2 : BTW TIME SLICE AND NO. OF THREADS IN FIXED ITERATIONS_